Program Contact Information

 Support Network

-SOAR at NECC is supported by a director, two assistant directors, administrative assistant, engagement and logistics assistant, two academic & transfer advisors, three student support coordinators (formerly known as case managers), and three academic coaches.
-Additionally, eight part time academic fellows, three SOAR student ambassadors, and two social media student employees help support the SOAR program.
+SOAR at NECC is supported by a director, two assistant directors, a data manager and analyst, an administrative assistant, an engagement and logistics assistant, two academic and transfer advisors, one student support coordinator (formerly known as case managers), three academic coaches, two half-time writing tutors, and one part-time math course support tutor.
+Additionally, four part-time subject tutors, six SOAR peer mentors, two student program assistants and two social media student employees help support the SOAR program.

 SUCCESS receives funding through the Massachusetts legislature and is supported by the 15 state community colleges, the Massachusetts Association of Community Colleges (MACC), the Massachusetts Department of Higher Education (DHE), and the SUCCESS Leadership and Coordinating Committees.